02 Apr 2014

 just became the first nation to have its ocean health evaluated with the Ocean

-Health Index (Index) using local and regional data.
+Health Index (the Index) using local and regional data.
 The results, published

 today in PLOS ONE, assessed ocean health in all 17 coastal Brazilian states.
 The study offers